boolean-uk/java-fundamentals-loops-workshop/README.md

 }
 ```

-Things to note the loop does not actually exit until the test evaluates to false, so the whole rest of the loop will be run before the test is checked again and the loop exits, if we needed to exit earlier then we would need to use a `break` to exit from the loop at that earlier point.
+Things to note the loop does not actually exit until the test evaluates to false, so the whole rest of the loop will be run before the test is checked again and the loop exits, if we needed to exit earlier, then we would need to use a `break` to exit from the loop at that earlier point.

 ## Activity

-Make the chat-bot better by using asking for the user's name and storing it for later use, also add in functionality to make the chat-bot respond with one of a random selection of response strings which can be stored in an Array and chosen at random.
+Make the chatbot better by asking for the user's name and storing it for later use, also add in functionality to make the chatbot respond with one of a random selection of response strings which can be stored in an Array and chosen at random.
 You may need to look up how random numbers work in Java.

 ## Indefinite Loops - Variations